 Compliance with copyright law is the individual responsibility of each employee.
-For guidance in reproduction and distribution of copyrighted works, employees should refer to the copyright materials located in the ASU Mid-South shared drive.
+For guidance in reproduction and distribution of copyrighted works, employees should contact the Director of the Sandra C. Goldsby Library.

-Since "copyright" now applies to any original expression in a fixed form, the best solution to issues related to the use and reproduction of copyrighted materials is to get permission from the copyright owner.
+Since "copyright" applies to any original expression in a fixed form, the best solution to issues related to the use and reproduction of copyrighted materials is to get permission from the copyright owner.
 However, the following general guidelines should be followed when using materials from other sources: